2016 - : PhD researcher GIStorical Antwerp-project

 Testing GIStorical Antwerp II: A social-spatial analysis of the negotiations by Antwerp inhabitants about environmental conditions experienced in the city centre and the urban fringe 1585 - 1800

-In order to test the GISTorical Antwerp II infrastructure, I will develop a socio-spatial approach of the environmental complaints and conflicts of Antwerps inhabitants both within and outside the city walls.
+In order to test the GISTorical Antwerp II infrastructure, I will develop a socio-spatial approach of the consequences of mass emigration after the city's surrender to Farnese in 1585).
 The realization of GIStorical Antwerp II creates the opportunity to examine these negotiations from a spatial angle and against the background of profound economic and demographic developments between 1585-1800.

 Professor dr. T. Soens, Faculteit Letteren en Wijsbegeerte, Departement Geschiedenis (Centrum voor Stadsgeschiedenis)